philippemezzadri/frisquet-esphome/README.md

 - `ERROR` is the calculated error (target - current)
 - `INTEGRAL_TERM` is the cumulative sum of `ki` * `ERROR` * `dt`
 - `slope`, `shift`, `kp` and `ki` are defined in the Climate `control_parameters`.
+- `dt` is the time difference in seconds between two calculations.

 `slope`and `shift`strongly depend on the heat insulation of the house.
 Therefore slight adjustments may be necessary to find the best settings.
 Guidelines to do so can be found [here](https://blog.elyotherm.fr/2013/08/reglage-optimisation-courbe-de-chauffe.html) (French).
 In order to ease the fine tuning of those parameters, a service can be set in Home Assistant to change the parameters without restarting ESPHome ([see below](<#integration-with-home-assistant>)).